Water Tower (band): Live from Los Angeles (2023-present)

 At the start of January 2023, Water Tower played pop star Katy Perry's New Year's Eve party at the Carriage & Western Arts Museum in Santa Barbara, California.
 The party was a western themed costume party featuring music and line dancing.
 Katy Perry shared images from the party and a video of Water Tower's performance on her Instagram page.
-Later that month, the band played the CBA Great 48 jam.
+Later that month, the band played the CBA Great 48 jam in Bakersfield, California.

 On February 3, Water Tower released the first single from their upcoming album Live from Los Angeles called “Take Me Back”.
 Ahead of the song's release, celebrity friends and fans of the band including rapper Riff Raff, singer Mark McGrath from the band Sugar Ray, the bassist Bootsy Collins from Parliament-Funkadelic, and Nick Hexum from 311 recorded shout-out videos urging others to listen to the single.
-Live from Los Angeles was recorded all in one day at Palomino Studios in Los Angeles after the band returned from their tour last summer.
+On March 10 they released the second single from the album, a cover of the Flatt and Scruggs song "My Little Girl in Tennessee."
+Live from Los Angeles was released as a bootleg on August 11.
+The album was recorded all in one day at Palomino Studios in Los Angeles after the band returned home from a two month tour the previous summer.

-Water Tower is slated to play the main stage at the upcoming CBA Father's Day Festival in Grass Valley, California along with Molly Tuttle & The Golden Highway later this year.
+Water Tower played the main stage at the CBA Father's Day Festival in Grass Valley, California along with Molly Tuttle & The Golden Highway in June 2023.
+In August Water Tower traveled to the UK and Ireland for a month-long tour.
+That October they played the Huck Finn Jubilee for the fifth year in a row.